“Every student has an equal voice. That’s what the GA is all about.”

-General Assemblies are held at least once a semester and are open to all SSMU members (one person, one vote).
+General Assemblies are held at least once per semester and are open to all SSMU members (one person, one vote).
 For the most part, the legislative power of a General Assembly is equal to that of Council.
-This means that a General Assembly may approve, modify or rescind resolutions, policies, and bylaws.
+This means that a General Assembly may approve, modify or rescind resolutions, policies, and internal regulations.
 However, a GA cannot affect policy pertaining to the SSMU’s Constitution, the financial matters of the Society or the composition of the Society’s staff.

 There are currently three types of General Assembly: